erictleung/rosalind/README.md

 their programming skills in implementing bioinformatic algorithms to solve problems.

-The scripts are written in Perl, Python, and any other language that interests me.
 Each scripts takes in input as a text file, which it then parses through in order to compute an output to solve the problem.

 All scripts are written by Eric Leung.